 Warm-water aquaculture is successful in Virginia.
 It is possible to raise catfish and other species in outdoor ponds in Virginia particularly in 4'x4' cages.
 However, Mississippi and other states further south have warmer temperatures and aquaculturalists there generate more income from the greater productivity.

+Not every aquaculture operation in Virginia has been successful.
 Virginia Cobia Farms, a joint project between Blue Ridge Aquaculture and a company in Maine, briefly raised cobia in a $600,000 aquaculture facility in Saltville.
 Cobia is a saltwater fish, but the company used a protein that triggered the natural capacity of that species of fish (Rachycentron canadum, also known as pompano) to grow in low-salinity water.
-Because cobia grows faster than salmon, the company's chairman said in 2007:4
+Because cobia grows faster than salmon, the company's chairman said in 2007:5

 Some hatcheries seek to raise fish in aquaponics facilities, integrating the production of plants and fish.
 Blue Ridge Aquaculture has tried raising lettuce, tomatoes, and other vegetables using nutrient-enriched waters from its fish production operations.
 The company needs to remove wastes excreted by fish, and plants are a cost-effective way to clean the water in its Recirculating Aquaculture System.